 In this case, the best result was obtained with a value of 2mm.

 For this reason, many times we will not be able to use the automatic media generator reliably.

-There are times where we must vary the Support Pillar Resolution value until we determine which one gives us the best result, there are even cases where it will be more efficient to place the supports manually, although this would end up taking more time to configure.
+There are times when we must vary the Support Pillar Resolution value until we determine which one gives us the best result, there are even cases where it will be more efficient to place the supports manually, although this would end up taking more time to configure.

 We will explain how to place supports manually later.

 Max Overhang Angle tells Simplify3D how inclined a section of the 3D model must be to place supports.

 We will make an example with the two letters “Y”, the one with a 45-degree tilt angle and the one with 60 degrees.

 In the following video, you can see this example.